Kidney Health: Best Foods and Natural Remedies

 Creatinine is a result of energy metabolism and is a byproduct of muscle creatinine phosphate.
 It is removed by the kidneys at a constant rate depending upon the muscle mass of the individual.
 A kidney problem will decrease the amount excreted and increase the blood creatinine.
 The optimal ranges for creatinine are 0.85 -1.10 mg/dL for men and 0.65-0.90 mg/dL for women.

 Glomerular filtration rate (GFR) is used to check how well the kidneys are functioning.
-GFR is a measure of how well your kidneys filter flood.
+GFR is a measure of how well your kidneys filter blood.
 Optimal GFR is over 90.
 If your GFR is less than 60 for three months or more, this indicates poor kidney function.
 If your GFR is below 15 this can indicate kidney failure.

 Albumin is a protein found in the blood.
 Made in the liver, it retains elements like calcium, sodium and potassium, certain hormones (steroids and thyroid hormones) and certain drugs in circulation by binding to them to prevent their filtration by the kidneys.